Marriage Blue: Plot

 Tae-kyu (Kim Kang-woo) is a former professional baseball player who currently coaches for a minor league team.
 His girlfriend Joo-young (Kim Hyo-jin) runs a successful urology clinic.
 They've broken up once before then gotten back together, and now they're about to get married.
 But a week before their wedding, Tae-kyu learns something about Joo-young that makes him feel betrayed and jealous.
 Growing increasingly neurotic, he becomes obsessed with finding all about her exes and dating past.

 Chef Won-chul (Ok Taecyeon) and nail artist So-mi (Lee Yeon-hee) have been a couple for seven years and their wedding day is fast approaching.
-But feeling that something is missing in their life, So-mi suspects that Won-chul doesn't feel passionate towards her anymore and merely regards their relationship as a comfortable living arrangement.
+But feeling that something is missing in their lives, So-mi suspects that Won-chul doesn't feel passionate towards her anymore and merely regards their relationship as a comfortable living arrangement.
 Several days before getting hitched, So-mi travels to Jeju Island for a nail art competition, and there she meets and becomes attracted to Kyung-soo (Ju Ji-hoon), a tour guide and webcomic writer.

 Geon-ho (Ma Dong-seok) is a sweet, middle-aged bachelor who owns a flower shop, and he's about to marry Vika (Guzal Tursunova), who hails from Uzbekistan.
 When Geon-ho is suddenly afflicted with erectile dysfunction, he goes to see Joo-young, a urologist, who tells him that there's nothing wrong with him physically and his impotency may be caused by stress.
 Since Vika is beautiful and much younger than him, Geon-ho struggles with feelings of inadequacy and starts to wonder if she's only marrying him to attain Korean citizenship.

 Dae-bok (Lee Hee-joon) works at Joo-young's urology clinic.
 He's recently began dating Yi-ra (Go Joon-hee), a wedding planner.
 Then one day, during a baseball game, Yi-ra tells him that she's pregnant, and Dae-bok immediately proposes.
 But as they prepare for their wedding, they keep arguing constantly.
 It isn't that Dae-bok is scared of becoming a father, but he senses from Yi-ra's cynical attitude that she doesn't feel their relationship has any kind of long-term future, so he desperately tries to change her mind.